History of the Federal Democratic Republic of Ethiopia

-The 1995 Ethiopian Federal Constitution formalizes an ethnic federalism law aimed at undermining long-standing ethnic imperial rule, reducing ethnic tensions, promoting regional autonomy, and upholding unqualified rights to self-determination and secession in a state with more than 80 different ethnic groups.
-But the constitution is divisive, both among Ethiopian nationalists who believe it undermines centralized authority and fuels interethnic conflict, and among ethnic federalists who fear that the development of its vague components could lead to authoritarian centralization or even the maintenance of minority ethnic hegemony.
+Following the end of the civil war in 1991, the Federal Democratic Republic of Ethiopia was established with the 1995 constitution, which formalized a system of ethnic federalism.
+It aimed at undermining long-standing ethnic imperial rule, reducing ethnic tensions, promoting regional autonomy, and upholding unqualified rights to self-determination and secession in a state with more than 80 different ethnic groups.
+But the constitution is divisive, both among Ethiopian nationalists who believe it undermines centralized authority and fuels inter-ethnic conflict, and among ethnic federalists who fear that the development of its vague components could lead to authoritarian centralization or even the maintenance of minority ethnic hegemony.

 Parliamentary elections since 1995 have taken place every five years since enactment.
 All but one of these have resulted in government by members of the Ethiopian People's Revolutionary Democratic Front (EPRDF) political coalition, under three prime ministers (Meles Zenawi, Hailemariam Desalegn and Abiy Ahmed).
 The EPRDF was under the effective control of the Tigray People's Liberation Front (TPLF), which represents a small ethnic minority.
 In 2019 the EPRDF, under Abiy, was dissolved and he inaugurated the pan-ethnic Prosperity Party which won the 2021 Ethiopian Election, returning him as prime minister.
 But both political entities were different kinds of responses to the ongoing tension between constitutional ethnic federalism and the Ethiopian state's authority.
 Over the same period, and all administrations, a range of major conflicts with ethnic roots have occurred or continued, and the press and availability of information have been controlled.
 There has also been dramatic economic growth and liberalization, which has itself been attributed to, and used to justify, authoritarian state policy.